neoforged/.github/primers/26.2/index.md

         - `isZZeroToOne` -> `DeviceInfo#isZZeroToOne`
         - `createTimestampQueryPool` - Creates the query pool for getting data from the GPU.
         - `getTimestampNow` - Returns the current epoch timestamp.
+        - `loadCriticalShaders` - Loads the shaders required for the client to start up.
     - `GpuDeviceBackend`
         - `createSurface` - Creates the surface for a window to write data to.
         - `getImplementationInformation` -> `getDeviceInfo`, not one-to-one